From Prague Airport to City Centre

 From Prague Airport to City Centre takes about half an hour.
 Vaclav Havel International Airport is about fifteen kilometers northwest of the centre of Prague.
 It takes 30 minutes by taxi (40 minutes in the rush) and 30 minutes by public transport – 15 minutes by bus to Veleslavin Metro Station and then in 15 minutes to Prague city centre.

 Three ways to go from Prague Airport to City Centre

 The shuttle bus from Prague Airport to City Centre is a Mercedes Benz minibus which you share with eight other passengers.
-The shuttle leaves every half hour and takes you straight to your hotel, no lugging of suitcases.
+It leaves every half hour and takes you straight to your hotel, no lugging of suitcases.
 However, the disadvantage is that if you are the last person to be dropped, you see lots of other hotels and the trip takes twice or three times longer than by public transport.
-If you prefer to take a private taxi, you pay more, but the transfer to your hotel is not faster than the shuttle as the taxi gets stuck in the same traffic as the public transport or shuttle bus.

 2. Airport Express Bus